Axelrod-Python/Axelrod/docs/reference/overview_of_strategies.rst

     The `punishment_limit` is incremented whenever the opponent defects and the strategy is not in either calming or punishing state.

-Note that this is not the strategy that was intended to have been written in [Beaufils1997]_.
-It appears that the authors had a bug in their code.
+Note that a different version of Gradual appears in [CRISTAL-SMAC2018]_.
-This was brought to the attention of the maintainers of the library and is documented here `<https://github.com/Axelrod-Python/Axelrod/issues/1294>`_.
-The strategy that was intended to be written and that is implemented at [CRISTAL-SMAC2018]_ has the following description:
+This was brought to the attention of the maintainers of the library by one of the authors of [Beaufils1997]_ and is documented here `<https://github.com/Axelrod-Python/Axelrod/issues/1294>`_.

+The strategy implemented in [CRISTAL-SMAC2018]_ and defined here as :code:`Gradual` has the following description:

     Similar to OriginalGradual, this is a player that punishes defections with a growing number of defections but after punishing for `punishment_limit`